25 Years of Perfection

 The Links, Quarry, and Preserve were designed to be three very different courses that could be combined into one seamless experience.
 The design and quality are consistent but the play and "flavor" of each course is unique.
 Lake Michigan was also a major influence in the design of Bay Harbor Golf Club and each course has at least one stunning view of the bay along the course play.
 The lake even becomes a factor in your game because the wind can be unpredictable and adds a little extra challenge.

 BOYNE is a collection of year-round mountain resorts known for great Michigan skiing, golf, and spa that also includes retail stores and real estate opportunities based in Lower Northern Michigan.
-The Michigan ski resorts includes Boyne Highlands Resort in Harbor Springs, Boyne Mountain Resort in Boyne Falls.
+The Michigan ski resorts includes The Highlands in Harbor Springs, Boyne Mountain Resort in Boyne Falls.
 In addition to our Michigan skiing operations there is the Inn at Bay Harbor on beautiful Lake Michigan as well as Bay Harbor Golf Club, Crooked Tree Golf Club, Avalanche Bay Indoor Waterpark at Boyne Mountain, Boyne Country Sports and Boyne Realty resort sales.